-RIT is providing Multi-Factor Authentication to selected RIT information resources.
+RIT is providing Multi-Factor Authentication to selected information resources.
 All RIT faculty, staff, and students are affected.

 What is MFA?

 MFA (Multi-Factor Authentication) is a way of ensuring only you are able to access your accounts.
-Rather than just using a username and password, you provide a second "factor" to prove it is really you who is accessing your account.
-For RIT accounts that second factor is provided by Duo.
-The additional factor may be a number that you receive as a text message, a code that appears on an app, or a phone call.
+Further than just using a username and password, you provide a second “factor” to prove it really is you accessing your account.
+For RIT accounts, that second factor is provided by Duo.
+The second factor may be a text message, a push notification on your phone, or a phone call.

 Which RIT Applications use MFA?

-MFA is currently required by a number of RIT applications including eServices, myCourses, myInfo, myLife, and Peoplesoft.
+MFA is currently required by RIT applications such as eServices, myCourses, myInfo, myLife and Peoplesoft.
 MFA is in the process of being rolled out to additional RIT applications.

 The ITS Service Desk (585-475-HELP) will be your point of contact for any problems or questions about MFA and Duo.